sugarlabs/musicblocks/js/README.md

 interface.
 Hence *Note blocks* are `newnote` blocks.
 Note that the `newnote` block has 4 connections, two of which are null, since there is no block connected above or below.
-Also note that the only x, y poaition that is relevant is that of the `newnote` block, since the other blocks will be positioned by where they connect.
+Also note that the only x, y position that is relevant is that of the `newnote` block, since the other blocks will be positioned by where they connect.
 (Typically, you only need to worry about the position of the first block in a stack of blocks.
 Everything else is calculated for you.)